Across the Globe

 Concerns are commonly raised about renewable energy with regards to the carbon footprint in the actual production of turbines and solar panels.
 An environmental life-cycle assessment on 2 MW wind turbines was carried out, taking into account all aspects of the production cycle and continual maintenance of the turbine.
 It was found that these turbines offer a net benefit to carbon emissions after just five to eight months of operation.
 With an operation life of approximately 20 years, even turbines working at a low efficiency will provide clean, green power for the majority of their operation.

-More and more investment from companies and governments alike is being directed into renewable energy installation, and Ireland is positioned to benefit both environmentally and financially from this green surge.
+Worldwide, more and more investment from companies and governments alike is being directed into renewable energy research and installation.
+Ireland is positioned to benefit both environmentally and financially from this green surge.

 g CO2/kWh is a commonly used metric which allows for the comparison of the carbon footprints of different energy sources.
 It states the number of grammes of carbon dioxide emitted to produce one kWh of energy.